miguel-guerrero/stream_hdl/README.md

      * V = Valid

 * from downstream/slave to upstream/master

   * AB

     * A = Abort
     * B = Busy

-Each operator handles slave flags and should obey its intent to flow control upstream operators.
+Each operator must obey the flow control slave flags  feed from a downstremam operator and inform an upstream operator when it cannot accept data through its set of control upstream operators.

-First and Last allow the stream to delimit specific segments of data
+*First* and *Last* allow the stream to delimit specific segments of data.

 ## Type of streams